bartificer/programming-by-stealth/docs/pbs94.md

 We can now create classes which allow us to construct encapsulated objects as needed.

 Throughout this instalment we've been steadily improving our example `ImaginaryCurrency` class.
-So far we've been focusing on improving the constructor, in the next instalment we'll shift our focus to the data encapsulated by instances of our class.
+So far we've been focusing on improving the constructor.
+In the next instalment, we'll shift our focus to the data encapsulated by instances of our class.
 At the moment our classes are still very brittle, we need to add a lot more data validation and error checking to make them more robust.

 For now, the following won't throw an error: